 Eight of Cups Meaning, Guide And Review

 As you probably already know, the Four of Cups is a card that often indicates a time of sadness or a need for emotional or mental support.
-It’s not a particularly pleasant card, but its meaning is that you are in need of a friend or loved one.
-The Eight of Cups suggests you have a lot of questions that you are afraid to ask.
+It’s not a pleasant card, but it means you need a friend or loved one.
+The Eight of Cups suggests you have any questions you are afraid to ask.

 Read: Most Beautiful Tarot Decks